Heather M. Muzumdar

 - Workplace Violence, Legal Update for HR Professionals, 2013

 - EEOC & Criminal Record Policies, Legal Update for HR Professionals, 2013

 - Selected for inclusion in Ohio Super Lawyers® as a Rising Star, 2012–2017

 - YWCA Academy of Career Women of Achievement Rising Star Award, 2009

 - Cincinnati Bar Association

-- Cincinnati Bar Association, co-chair of the Public Relations Committee, Young Lawyer's Section, 2008 to 2011
+- Cincinnati Bar Association, co-chair, Young Lawyers Section Public Relations Committee, 2008–2011

-- Greater Cincinnati Human Resources Association, Member, 2009 to present
+- Greater Cincinnati Human Resources Association, Member, 2009–present

 - The Children’s Theater Gala Committee Member (2013–2014)

 - Grant Park Home Owners Association, Board Member (2012–2013)